jim3/IoT-Data-Collection-System/README.md

 ### To Do

-I'll try and make the README.md more detailed and add more information about the project but after teh amount of time this took I'm just happy it works. 😅😅😅
+Add more details to the README.md...but after the amount of time this took I'm just happy it just works. 😅😅😅